Doinna/Manual_Testing_Portofolio/Final Project/README.md

 It will be done by generating periodic reports that reflect the current status of the test.

 ## 1.3 Test Analysis

-The testing process will be executed based on the above requirements for the Dependents module.
+The testing process will be executed based on the above requirements for the Qualifications module - Add License.
 The following test conditions were found:
- * Enter test conditions here
+ * Enter data only for mandatory fields and check that the license is created/updated
+ * Enter data for all available fields and check that the license is created/updated
+ * Leave mandatory fields empty and check that the license cannot be created/updated
+ * View license details and check they are correct
+ * View all licenses in a list
+ * Check all validation constraints for the fields

 ## 1.4 Test Design